Scholarships & Awards

 Scholarship funds will be distributed on an equal basis among the approved study abroad students.
 Application should include recommendation from the student's department or advisor.

-- Students must apply to their program abroad through the OIS application portal.
+- Students must apply to their program abroad through the Center for Global Education's online application portal.
 The online application includes essays.

 - Students must submit a letter of recommendation from a professor or major advisor that speaks to the student’s potential for academic success.

-- Successful awardees will receive $160 per unit of coursework done abroad, with a minimum of $100 and maximum of $600.
-For example, a student recipient earning 3.75 units of credit during a semester-long program will receive $600.
-A recipient on a 1-unit May term program will receive $160.
+- Successful awardees will receive $350 per unit of coursework done abroad.
+For example, a student recipient earning 4 units of credit during a semester-long program will receive $1,400.
+A recipient on a 1-unit May term program will receive $350.

 Funding Opportunities through approved providers

-- Students must start an application for a 3-block Open Campus semester to be eligible
+- Students must start an application for a 3-block semester to be eligible

-- Students who attend 1 Global Institute location receive a $4,000 grant
+- Students who attend one Global Institute location receive a $4,000 grant

-- Students who complete their 3 blocks across 2 or 3 Global Institute locations receive a $6,000 grant
+- Students who attend two or three Global Institute locations receive a $6,000 grant

 - Semester long programs: $1,000 discount